 This can help to properly orient the muscle and fascia to heal in the right direction, without adding so much pressure that you risk further tearing the tissue.

-If you google plantars fasciitis, chances are you’ll pretty soon start seeing adds for night splints.
-But it is best to avoid these unnecessary tools.
+If you google plantar fasciitis, chances are you’ll pretty soon start seeing ads for night splints.
+But it’s best to avoid these unnecessary tools.

 What to do instead: Just don’t use the night splints!

 These props are likely to overstretch the fascia, just as aggressive stretching will.
-This will only contribute to flag feet and eliminating the “spring” the arch provides.
+This will only contribute to flat feet and eliminating the “spring” the arch provides.

 Orthotics might provide temporary relief, but they are not going to solve the problem of a painful or weak arch.
 Instead, all they’ll do is artificially prop up your foot, meaning the muscles that need to be strengthened to build up the integrity of your foot will continue to go underworked.

-What to do instead: Address the ROOT Cause of your plantars fasciitis pain.
+What to do instead: Address the ROOT Cause of your plantar fasciitis pain.

-The real root cause of your plantars fasciitis, of your painful arch, and your under-supported foot is probably improper biomechanics.
+The real root cause of your painful arch is probably improper biomechanics.
 In other words, these problems can typically be solved by correcting form and strengthening muscle control.